chess254/dockerfiles/README.md

 # Dockerfiles

 A collection of Dockerfiles for CodeSignal user code execution.
-Look at the `README` associated with each individual file to find information no a specific image.
+Look at the `README` associated with each individual file to find information on a specific image.

 ## Creating or editing a Dockerfile